Inside: Money can be a tool to follow God’s will and spread His word. It is not our money, but God’s money. Learn the benefits to giving back to God.

 The faith-filled woman opens her hands and gives trusting securely in her Savior’s provisions.

-We grow in faith when we allow our trust in what God is doing in and through us, to be bigger than what we can hold onto.
+We grow in faith when we allow trust in God with money.